NYPL/engineering-general/culture/library-values.md

 * Service
 * Social Responsibility

-As employees of the New York Public Library in particular, we are guided by [the library's Core Values](https://www.nypl.org/help/about-nypl/mission/core-values):
+As employees of the New York Public Library in particular, we are guided by [the Library's mission statement](https://www.nypl.org/help/about-nypl/mission):

 * Accountability
 * Excellence